reshmighosh/reshmighosh.github.io/index.md

 ### &emsp;&emsp; ABOUT  &emsp; [ACADEMICS](./Academics.md) &emsp; [PROJECTS](./projects) &emsp;

-I'm Reshmi, a Ph.D.
-Applied Scientist at Microsoft's Search and Intelligent Assistance (MSAI) team, focusing on developing state-of-the-art Responsible AI and Trustworthy evaluation mechanisms for LLM applications.
+I'm Reshmi, Applied Scientist at Microsoft's Search and Intelligent Assistance (MSAI) team, focusing on developing state-of-the-art Responsible AI and Trustworthy evaluation mechanisms for LLM applications.
 I have focused my efforts in the past year on identifying, evaluating, and mitigating security vulnerabilities (prompt injections) in M365 Chat CoPilot, extending to Office 365 CoPilots (PowerPoint, Excel, Word, Outlook, Teams, etc.).
 Shortly before that, I was also responsible for leading the efforts to architect and integrate Generative AI capabilities in Microsoft's Productivity applications (M365 CoPilots, see Satya Nadella's announcement of these products [here](https://news.microsoft.com/reinventing-productivity/) (patent filed).

 Before joining MSAI, I was selected to be part of the highly coveted [AI rotational program](https://www.microsoftnewengland.com/maidap/) at Microsoft's New England Research and Development Center (NERD) (currently under the Office of CTO, previously under Jaime Teevan's Office of Applied Research).
 I was one of the 17 individuals from 10K applicants (~0.2% acceptance rate) to this esteemed program.
 During my time in MAIDAP, I spent time bringing ML capabilities to detect anomalies in Azure services, serviced intelligent commanding features to Microsoft Office using seq2seq language modeling as well as researching user preferences in UX positioning by developing a novel loss function.
 I furthermore worked with the Viva Topics team to develop new probabilistic graphical methods to measure time saved to find new knowledge and developed an LLM application and novel evaluation framework for generating rich-text formatting within a client application.